NIAID-BPIMB-whiters/API-DEVOPS/README.md

 - **API Management Service Contributor** (on APIM instances)
 - **Virtual Machine Contributor** (for ephemeral test VMs)
 - **Network Contributor** (for VNet access)
+- **Reader** (on subscription or resource group for Azure Advisor compliance monitoring)

+**Note**: The Reader role is required for the Azure Advisor workflow to query recommendations.
+Grant this role at the subscription level or on specific resource groups.

 ---